Jxstxs/dwl/README.md

-# dwl - dwm for Wayland
+# My Patched dwl - dwm for Wayland

+## Patches

+- autostart
+- cfact
+- cyclelayouts
+- movestack
+- pertag
+- shiftview
+- vanitygaps

 Join us on our IRC channel: [#dwl on Libera Chat]
 Or on our [Discord server].